StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 ## Characters Per Line

-Historically speaking, the maximum number of Characters Per Line (CPL) was set at 80 due to the constraints of older terminals.
-While modern terminals and editors can display more characters per line, adhering to a reasonable limit remains beneficial for maintaining readability, consistency, and ease of maintenance across different environments and tools.
+In the past, the maximum number of Characters Per Line (CPL) was limited to 80 because of the constraints of older terminals.
+Even though modern terminals and editors can display more characters per line, it's still beneficial to stick to a reasonable limit to maintain readability, consistency, and ease of maintenance across different environments and tools.

 /// admonition | General Guidelines
     type: info

 - **88-Character Limit**: The maximum CPL for Bash scripts is 88 characters.
     - **Reason**: The 88-character limit offers a slight increase over the traditional 80-character limit, allowing for more descriptive variable names, comments, or longer strings without sacrificing readability.
-- **Exceptions**: The CPL limit may be exceeded in specific cases where breaking a line greatly reduces readability or negatively impacts the script's structure.
-These exceptions should be rare and well-justified.
+- **Exceptions**: The CPL limit may be exceeded in cases where breaking up a line _significantly_ reduces readability or negatively impacts the script's structure.
 (1)
     { .annotate }

     1. **Exception Note**: There will also be cases where the 88-character limit is not feasible due to the nature of the code or the complexity of the logic.
 In such instances, it is essential to prioritize functionality and maintainability over strict adherence to the CPL limit.